living-room/turing/readme.md

-# living-room/lovelace

-You can view [the whiteboard][], [the table][], or a list of [live facts][] if you are at RC.

-# introduction

 Living Room is a programmable space at Recurse Center.
 Think of it as a protocol that can be used to create collaborative games, experiments in physical computing, magical real-world data visualizations and just about anything else you can think of.

+> If you are at RC, you can view [the whiteboard][], [the table][], or a list of [live facts][]

+Feel free to skip to the section most relevant to you
+- [introduction][#introduction]
+- [getting started][#getting-started]
+- [philosophy][#development-philosophy]

+# introduction

 > At any given moment, Living Room’s coherence is defined only by the communication and collaboration of the people who are programming the space.